 Section Our agreement Explains what makes up the contract between you, our customer, and us, as your bank.
-A Contact details and information about your account Explains how to get in touch with us, and how we can contact you - and tells you how we'll keep you up to date with your account.
-B Security Explains the steps you and we should take to protect your account and your information, and how we check that instructions have come from you. С Making payments Explains: • how to pay money into and out of your account and the different types of payment you can use; • how long this should take, and when your payments should arrive; • what to do if something goes wrong; and • how to stop a payment D Paying interest Explains how we work out the interest to pay on your account.
-E Overdrafts Explains how you can get an arranged overdraft and how we calculate the interest you pay if you have one.
-F Changing this agreement Explains how and when we can change the contract for your account, how we'll tell you about any changes and what you can do if you don't agree.
-G Joint accounts Explains how joint accounts work. • Can you ask someone else to operate your account?
-Explains what happens if you need to ask someone else to look after your account for you.
-Can you ask a third party provider to make payments for you?
+Contact details and information about your account Explains how to get in touch with us, and how we can contact you - and tells you how we'll keep you up to date with your account.
+Security Explains the steps you and we should take to protect your account and your information, and how we check that instructions have come from you.
+Making payments Explains: • how to pay money into and out of your account and the different types of payment you can use; • how long this should take, and when your payments should arrive; • what to do if something goes wrong; and · how to stop a payment Paying interest on your account and the Relationship Fee Explains: how we work out the interest to pay on your account; • how the Relationship Fee works Overdrafts Explains how you can get an arranged overdraft and how we calculate the interest you pay if you have one.
+Changing this agreement Explains how and when we can change the contract for your account, how we'll tell you about any changes and what you can do if you don't agree.
+Can you ask a third party provider to make payments?
 Explains what happens if you use Open Banking, and need to arrange for another company to get information about your account or make payments for you.
-0 What if things go wrong?
+What if things go wrong?
 Explains when we're responsible if things go wrong, and when they might be your responsibility.
-K

-Section Can we take money from your account to pay off a debt you owe us?
+Can we take money from your account to pay off a debt you owe?

 Explains how we can use money in your accounts to repay your overdue debts to us, and the steps we'll take to make sure this is reasonable.

+Section

-C When can we close an account or stop or suspend a service, benefit or package of benefits we provide?
+When can we close an account or stop or suspend a service, benefit or package of benefits we provide, or remove an Authorised Signatory or Account Party?
 When can you close your account?

+Explains:

+- how you can close your account, and when we can close it; - when we can remove an Authorised Signatory or Account Party from your account

+Other important conditions

+Explains various things including how to make a complaint, the law that applies to this agreement and account limits.

+Special conditions

-Explains how you can close your account, and when we can close it.
-M Other important conditions Explains various things including how to make a complaint, the law that applies to this agreement and account limits.
-N Special conditions Contains the detailed conditions that apply to the accounts you have with us.
-0 Useful to know Includes some practical information which may help as you use your account and our services, including cut-off times and transaction limits.
-P How we process your personal information Explains how we treat information about yourself that you give us.
-Q
+Contains the detailed conditions that apply to the current account or savings account you have with us.

+Useful to know

+Includes some practical information which may help as you use your account and our services, including cut-off times and transaction limits.

+How we process your personal information

+Explains how we treat information about yourself that you give us.